philmain28/philsol/README.md

 ## Installation
 - Intall using pip with command 'pip install philsol'
-- If you can be bothered, the important part is the function eigenbuild in core.py.
+- If you can't be bothered, the important part is the function eigenbuild in core.py.

 ## Examples
 - Commented example projects can be found in the *examples* directory.